phani-sriram/Ecosystem/README.md

-Whatever imports that are unregistered can be intstalled with a pip3 install mainly pip3 install flask pip3 install flask-sqlalchemy pip3 install flask-bcrypt etc.
+Whatever imports that are unregistered can be intstalled with a pip3 install mainly pip3 install flask, pip3 install flask-sqlalchemy, pip3 install flask-bcrypt.. etc.

 read the project report pdf on detailed use of this website